How to break up with no regrets

 And what if your past relationship was just so-so?
 Well, then it will hit you even harder!
 This is because you will have so much more good stuff to remember and so many more reasons to feel nostalgic about it!

 Once you break up with him you will not be in control of him anymore.
 He will be free to do what he wants to do, and will have a right to look forward towards a brighter future (without you) too.
-It is so easy not to think about it before breaking up because all you could focus and think about at that time was you and you only.
+It is so easy not to think about it before breaking up because all you could focus and think about at that time was you.

 For many ladies, this one single realization might come as a shock – ‘Is he free to date others now?’, ‘I cannot imagine him being someone else’s boyfriend’, or even worse - ‘Does it mean he is gone forever?..
 I do not think I am ready for this!’